 How to Become a Guitar Technician

-Learn how to become a guitar tech.
+Learn the steps for becoming a guitar technician.
 Research the education requirements, training and experience you will need to start a career as a guitar tech.

-Guitar technicians specialize in stringed instrument technology, providing support for all issues relating to electric and acoustic guitars.
-They may be hired by bands to maintain and prepare instruments before, during and after shows, including the set-up, stringing and tuning of guitars, bass guitars, pedals, cables and amplifiers.
+Guitar techs specialize in stringed instrument technology, providing support for all issues relating to electric and acoustic guitars.
+They might work in music shops repairing, tuning and finishing guitars for customers.
+Techs may also be hired by bands to maintain and prepare instruments before, during and after shows, including the set-up, stringing and tuning of guitars, bass guitars, pedals, cables and amplifiers.
 Additional responsibilities include instrument shipment between shows and maintenance during recording sessions.
+Securing employment with a band may be a competitive endeavor, and travel is often required for those positions.

 |Degree Level||High school diploma,* some community colleges offer programs in guitar technology**|